 I had a good cry along the way as the scenery 50 miles from Brantôme brought back memories of past holidays and driving though these very spots with my partner.
 I knew I was going to have a breakdown and, in a way, that was the reason for this trip but that doesn’t make it any better and easier to overcome.
 It highlighted the fact that I will never get over my partner’s death.
 Not in a hurry, anyway.

-As soon as I saw the sign for Brantôme, I felt really apprehensive and quite scared being here on my own.
+As soon as I saw the sign for Brantôme, I felt really apprehensive being here on my own.
 The drive to the hotel, which is less than a couple of minutes, felt very strange.
 My partner took me to this town on our first holiday to France.
 We were renting a gite nearby and this was our “discovery”.
 I remember it so well!